-The National Eye Institute reports the risk of suffering from cataracts increases significantly after the age of 40.
-For this reason, the number of cataract cases in the United States has increased 20% from 2000 to 2010.
-What’s astounding is that by 2050, it is estimated that there will be double the cases – about 50 million!
+The National Eye Institute reports the number of cataract cases in the United States increased by 20 percent from 2000 to 2010.
+By 2050, it is estimated that there will be double the cases – about 50 million!
 The chance of you or your loved ones having cataract surgery is high, so understanding what Medicare covers is important because it is a pricey procedure.

 - Cataract surgery can cost between $3,000 to $5,000 per eye, for which Medicare Part B provides 80 percent coverage.

 - Medigap can help with the out-of-pocket costs for cataract surgery after Medicare Part B has covered its share.